Caroline Martyn: Death and memorial

 In July 1896, Martyn travelled to Dundee to speak to female workers, to encourage them to join the Dundee Textile Workers Union.
 Her work and travel, however, had undermined her already-fragile health, and she contracted pneumonia while in Dundee.
 She died on 23 July 1896 at the age of 29.
 Her mother had travelled from Lincoln to be at her bedside, and her family purchased a plot in Balgay Cemetery in the city, where she was buried 24 hours later.
 Ceremonies were held at St Paul's Episcopal Church and at the graveside, and wreaths were placed at her grave by Emily Thomson and Ethel Moorhead, Edwin Scrymgeour and the local branch of the Independent Labour Party.

 The Dundee branch of the Independent Labour Party and the Dundee Textile Workers' Union collected subscriptions for a memorial to be placed at her grave.
 The inscription reads: "A token of esteem to the memory of Caroline E D Martyn, born at Lincoln 3rd May 1867, died at Dundee 23rd July 1896.
 A devoted worker in the cause of humanity.
 Erected by Socialist comrades and Dundee Textile Workers Union."

 Julia Dawson, a journalist based in Manchester, created Clarion Vans to travel around the country carrying the socialist message to women.
 The first van was named after Martyn who had died earlier that year.

 By 2010, the memorial had fallen into disrepair.
-At the instigation of Dundee Trades Council, the grave was tidied and the granite column restored.
+It was discovered by Mike Arnott (later to become the president of the STUC) and, at the instigation of Dundee Trades Council, the grave was tidied and the granite column restored.
 A service of commemoration was held at the graveside, followed by a civic reception in Dundee City Chambers.
 Among the guests were Dundee Provost John Letford and Martyn's great niece, Vivienne Flowers.
 The ceremony closed with a rendition of the Jute Mill Song by Mary Brooksbank.